Community & Outreach

 Cappella Nova’s Community & Outreach programme is developed by a team of three key personnel.

-Workshop and Masterclass direction has included the Moscow Conservatoire (for student choral directors), the Universities of Aberdeen, Abertay and Nottingham, and many other organisations and venues ranging from the Early Music Forum of Scotland to the Sage Gateshead.
-As Director of Music at the University of Strathclyde, Alan’s research interests are centred on the holistic benefits of group-singing activities.
+Masterclass direction has included the Moscow Conservatoire (for student choral directors) and the Mentoring of Apprentice Conductors for the Association of British Choral Directors.
+He has led Workshops for the Universities of Aberdeen, Abertay and Nottingham, and other organisations including the Early Music Fora of Scotland and of North East England.
+As a postgraduate student at the University of Strathclyde, Alan’s research interests centred on the holistic benefits of group-singing activities.

-Rebecca designs the artistic programmes for Cappella Nova and also directs her own offshoot ensemble, the critically acclaimed medieval group Canty.
+Rebecca creates the artistic programmes for Cappella Nova and also directs her own offshoot ensemble, the critically acclaimed medieval/contemporary group Canty.
 She has been involved in the Cappella Nova workshop programme for a decade during which she co-founded the Scottish Plainsong Choir with Alan Tavener.
 She has directed workshops in arts centres such as The Sage (Gateshead/Newcastle) and The Horsecross (Perth).
 She has directed events for both for undergraduate and postgraduate students, in University such as NUI Maynooth (Rep. of Ireland), Strathclyde and Aberdeen.
 She has collaborated with dancers and special-needs specialists in community programmes.
 With Canty she has led many workshops and master-classes for festivals, at home and abroad.
-A believer in bel canto singing techniques, Rebecca is particularly involved in leading sessions on the physical aspects of singing.
+A believer in and teacher of bel canto singing technique, Rebecca is particularly involved in leading sessions on the physical aspects of singing.